TonyNovak.com

 Starting a one person pension plan

-by Tony Novak, MBA, MT, OnlineAdviser at Freedom Benefits, last updated on 11/30/2011
+by Tony Novak, CPA, MBA, MT updated on 11/19/2015

-High income self-employed individuals can save tens of thousands of dollars on income taxes each year by setting up their own pension plan.
-These plans allow taxes to be avoided on hundreds of thousands of dollars of income- up to about $4 million over a working career - by transferring some pre-tax income into a retirement plan account.
-In contrast, traditional retirement plans like 401(k), profit sharing and Keogh plans typically limit the tax deduction to only about $42,000 per year.
+In contrast, other traditional retirement plans like 401(k), profit sharing and Keogh plans typically limit the tax deduction to only about $53,000 per year.
 A maximum tax-deductible pension plan contribution can be many times larger than the maximum 401(k) plan allowance, often reaching hundreds of thousands of dollars if desired.

 "A maximum tax-deductible pension plan contribution can be many times larger than the maximum 401(k) plan allowance...
 These plans are especially popular with realtors, general contractors, physicians, attorneys and accountants."

 While pension plans are available to any business, they are especially popular with one person businesses.
-This is simply because 100% of the plan' s cost goes directly to the business owner' s investment account.
+This is simply because 100% of the plan' s cost goes directly to the business owner's investment account.
 These plans are especially popular with realtors, general contractors, physicians, attorneys and accountants.
 Recently a number of other health care professionals including physical therapists, optical professionals and nurse anesthetists and real estate related occupations including architects and remodelers) have used these plans as their incomes grow in the current economy.

 Step 1.
 Estimate the amount of the intended contribution.

 Planning often starts with estimating the amount of the current year tax-deductible contribution that you would like to make.
 This might seem like "backwards planning", and in fact it is.
 But the amount of the immediate tax deduction available is often the most important factor to the individual planning the pension.
-The amount should be more than $50,000 to make this approach worthwhile, in comparison to other options (like 401(k)s) available for smaller annual contributions.
+The amount should be more than $53,000 to make this approach worthwhile, in comparison to other options (like 401(k)s) available for smaller annual contributions.

 Step 2.
 Verify that you can sustain this plan

 Your income level should be more than the amount of the contribution, and should be fairly consistent.
-It helps to provide a 3 year history and 3 year future projection to your adviser.
-If you were unable to fund he plan in the second year, for example, the IRS might be suspicious of your motives.
+It helps to incorporate a three year history and a best estimate of five years into the future into your pension planning discussion.

 Step 3.
 Determine spousal benefits